-Mark Cosdon’s Areas of research include the contemporary American stage, the history of popular entertainments, and physical comedy.
-His Book The Hanlon Brothers: From Daredevil Acrobatics to Spectacle Pantomime, 1833 – 1931 (Theatre in the Americas Series, Southern Illinois University Press) studies a protean family of nineteenth-century performers renowned for an array of aerial, gymnastic, and pantomime specialties.
+Mark’s areas of research include the contemporary American stage, the history of popular theatre and entertainments, and the Broadway musical.
+His book The Hanlon Brothers: From Daredevil Acrobatics to Spectacle Pantomime, 1833 – 1931 studies a protean family of nineteenth-century performers renowned for an array of aerial, gymnastic, and pantomime specialties.
 He has also contributed to anthologies on the history of comedy, Broadway production, and the musical theatre.
 Mark is currently working on a book studying the money-trail behind the contemporary American musical.
 He has published articles in the Journal of American Drama and Theatre, Dance Gazette, Journal of the London Royal Academy of Dance, Theatre History Studies, Theatre Research International, Asian Theatre Journal, and Theatre InSight.
-Cosdon’s essays are included in the anthologies China’s Greatest Operatic Male Actor of Female Roles: Documenting the Life and Art of Mei Lanfang, 1894-1961 (edited by Min Tian, Mellon Press) and Pantomime et théâtre du corps.
-Transparence et opacité du hors-texte (edited by Arnaud Rykner, Presses Universitaires de Rennes).
+Cosdon’s essays are included in the anthologies China’s Greatest Operatic Male Actor of Female Roles: Documenting the Life and Art of Mei Lanfang, 1894-1961 and Pantomime et théâtre du corps.
+Transparence et opacité du hors-texte.
 Cosdon has presented papers at recent meetings of the American Society for Theatre Research, the Association for Theatre in Higher Education, the Mid-America Theatre Conference, and the Popular Culture Association.
 He serves on the editorial boards of Mimesis International Publishing’s “Drammaturgie e drammatica” book series and Theatre History Studies.
 Mark is also a consultant on the Bedford Introduction to Drama.